Welcome!

 Convention Information:

-Marathon meetings will begin Friday January 17th at 4:00 PM.
-These meetings will run hourly for 45 minutes with breaks taken for the four main speaker meetings and during the Men’s and Women’s meetings.
+Marathon meetings will begin on Friday, January 16th, at 4:00 PM.
+These meetings will run for an hour and fifteen minutes, with breaks taken for the four main speaker meetings and during the Men’s and Women’s meetings.

 Badges will not be needed to attend any meeting within our program.
 We are not responsible for lost convention badges.